AngeloFrangione/libospl-deprecated/CONTRIBUTING.md

   Each line should be prefixed with the type of change you made like this : `[ADD]`, `[FIX]`, ...
 * We use git flow.
 Take a look at [this](https://medium.com/@muneebsajjad/git-flow-explained-quick-and-simple-7a753313572f) article about git-flow
 * For build instructions see [BUILD.md](https://github.com/AngeloFrangione/libospl/blob/master/BUILD.md)
+* We have a documentation that explains most of the functions behaviors [here](https://angelofrangione.github.io/libospl/reference)
 ### Subprojects
 There are multiple modules in the subproject folder, for now, there is the thumbnailer module, and the interface between sqlite (stockage) module.
 Theses two meant to be upgradable without modifying the main code of the library.
 For example, the thumbnailer has a generic thumbnail creation function that determines the image format and create automaticly the thumbnail.
 So adding a supported format shouldn't affect libospl